-Following updated guidance by the Home Office, sponsored employees are allowed to take more than 4 weeks unpaid leave if due to coronavirus.
-Specific examples include illness, isolation or travel restrictions.
+Following updated guidance by the Home Office, sponsored employees can take more than 4 weeks of unpaid leave if due to coronavirus.
+Specific examples include illness, isolation, or travel restrictions.
 It may also include absences due to childcare responsibilities.
 These absences do not need to be reported but clear records should be kept.

 As has been the case for many months, sponsors are not required to report home working to the Home Office but other changes in working arrangements must be reported as normal.